 - Limited offline functionality compared to other options.

-Google docs team collaboration.
+Google docs team collaboration tool.

 Apple’s cloud-based storage.

 Price: Same as Google Drive, $9.00/month for 2TB -OR- Contact Apple for Apple at Work pricing.

 - Ideal for personal users looking to sync their work and data across multiple Apple devices.

 - Not optimized for business.
 Not ideal for collaboration.

 Price: $6.99/month for 1TB -OR- 1TB included with Office 365’s basic business plan.

 - Saves local copies of files.
 This can fill your hard drive.

 The app that got us through the first year of “the new normal.”
 Like “Google,” “Zoom” has become what intellectual property experts and linguists call a “generic trademark,” meaning we now call all video conferencing a “Zoom call” regardless of what app you’re using.